blewis1014/Twitter-Disinformation/README.md

 *(1 point)*

 For each of the final URIs from Q1, extract the domain from the URI.
+Examples:
-For example, given the URI `https://en.wikipedia.org/wiki/Domain_name`, the domain is `wikipedia.org`, and for the URI `https://www.theregister.co.uk/2020/04/16/cloudflare_cobol/`, the domain is `theregister.co.uk`.
+* Given the URI `https://en.wikipedia.org/wiki/Domain_name`, the domain is `wikipedia.org`.
+* Given the URI `https://www.theregister.co.uk/2020/04/16/cloudflare_cobol/`, the domain is `theregister.co.uk`.

 How many unique domains are there?